o2r-project/o2r-project.github.io/_posts/2016-12-15-investigating-docker-and-R.md

 Image updates occur with each Bioconductor release, except the _devel_ images which are build weekly with the latest versions of R and Bioconductor based on `rocker/rstudio-daily`.

+### CentOS-based R containers

+[Jonathan Lisic](http://meanmean.me/) works on a collection of Dockerfiles building on [CentOS]() (6 and 7) and other operating systems as an alternative to the Debian-based Rocker stack.
+The Dockerfiles are on GitHub: [https://github.com/jlisic/R-docker-centos](https://github.com/jlisic/R-docker-centos)

 ### MRO

 ![MRO logo](/public/images/mro-logo.png "MRO logo (C) Microsoft"){:width="150" .img.rightfloat}